jameshoweee/jameshoweee.github.io/index.md

 ## Professional

-I'm a cryptographer, with a focus on practical hardware designs, software designs, and side-channel analysis.
+I'm a cryptographer, with a focus on practical implementations and cryptanalysis.
 You can find a link to my publications on [Google Scholar](https://scholar.google.co.uk/citations?user=LItUNn4AAAAJ&hl=en).

 Since November 2017 I have been employed at the University of Bristol in the [SCA / Crypto group](http://www.bristol-sca.com).
 Past research positions and education history can be found on my [CV](files/CV.pdf).